heupr/core/models/README.md

 ## Description

-All back-end logic powering the CoralReefCI&trade; project is stored in this directory.
+All **back-end logic** powering the CoralReefCI&trade; project is stored in this directory.
 Each model is separated into a unique directory which is titled the name of the given model.
+In addition to necessary code assets, these directories will contain the necessary READMEs, documentation, and resource references regarding the project.

-Global assets that are common across all / most models are stored in separate files / directories  within the `models/` directory.
+**Global assets** that are common across all / most models are stored in separate files / directories  within the `models/` directory.
+Several of the current global assets include:

-## Catalog

-#### Bhattacharya

-This is the initial model built and focuses on utilizing Naive Bayes classifiers, bug tossing graphs, and other tools, as a means of identifying the appropriate developer to assign an issue to.
-Bhattacharya will primarily stand as a benchmark and possibly a testing ground for future models.

-- **Status**: pre-alpha
-  - the model is currently incomplete and missing various functionality
-  - several code assets here need to be refractored into global assets
-- **Goals**: benchmarking and testing
-  - Bhattacharya will primarily serve as a laboratory environment once the model is replaced in production
+- tossing graph logic
+- cross-fold validation methods
+- confusion matrix generators
+- internal "simple" issue structs
-- **Assumptions**:
+- "classifier" interface
-  - issue and pull request body text can be used to predict future issue assignment
+- broad "parent" model struct
+How these are handled on a package management level will be gradually determined (e.g. directly within `models/` or in specific subdirectories).